 Instructions:

-- Prep tofu.
+- Slice + pat dry.
 Slice tofu into 1/2-inch slices.
-Pat dry with paper towel
+Pat dry, on both sides, with a paper towel.

 - Brown tofu.
-Pan-fry tofu until crispy and browned on both sides
+In a non-stick skillet, add oil.
+Pan-fry slices until crispy and browned on both sides

 - Make sauce.
-In a small bowl, mix together the sauce ingredients.
+In a small bowl, mix together the sauce ingredients with water.
 Spoon over the browned tofu.

-- Garnish and serve!
-Sprinkle green onions or sesame seeds.
+- Garnish and serve.
+Sprinkle with sesame seeds.
 Serve immediately!

 Watch how to make it: